sarah-hourihan/sarah-hourihan.github.io/_pages/cv.md

 Service and Leadership
 ======
+* August 2025 - Present: USC Women in Science and Engineering, PhD Division
+  * Social Chair 2025-26 academic year
+  * Plan events to support and uplift women in STEM

 * August 2022 - May 2024: Vanderbilt University Microbiome Society
   * President 2023-24 academic year; Vice President 2022-23 academic year
   * Educate the Vanderbilt and greater Nashville community about the human microbiome